Dynamic Access Leasing

-Navigate to the Dynamic Access page, and select the Get Access tab.
-This tab shows a list of your AWS cloud VPCs and the services groups for each that are fully protected by Dome9 and, for each, the services that they control.
+Navigate to the Dynamic Access page in the Network Security menu, and select the Get Access tab.
+This tab shows a list of your AWS cloud VPCs and the services groups for each that are fully protected by CloudGuard and, for each, the services that they control.
 These services can be accessed with Access Leases.
 Use the filter and search pane on the left to filtered the list, or search for a specific asset or service.

 Click GET ACCESS next to the service you wish to access to create a lease for yourself to access the service.
 The default lease period is set in your Settings (seeAccount Settings).